 Business owners today are facing a perfect storm of controllable uncontrollable variables.
 But according to the Canadian Federation of Independent Business, 52% don’t know they need to take themselves out of harms way.

 Think of the situation before Hurricaine Katrina: some people believed it was important to leave the New Orleans area, and some did not.
 Those that did not suffered and the rest of us were left wondering what it was that didn’t compel them leave New Orleans when they had the chance.
-Today, three years after Katrina, when the forecasters yell Hurricaine, the residents along the Gulf Coast don’t think twice, they go.
+Today, years after Katrina, when the forecasters yell Hurricaine, the residents along the Gulf Coast don’t think twice, they go.

 What’s going to galvanize business owners into getting ready to avoid the perfect storm?